ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Internal DNS cache max size in bytes.

 :::note
-We also have reverse cache, so actually memory usage could be twice as much.
+ClickHouse also has a reverse cache, so the actual memory usage could be twice as much.
 :::

 Type: UInt64